 Florida Tenant Rights and Responsibilities

-Once a tenant signs a written rental agreement, they obtain certain rights and responsibilities per Florida Landlord Tenant Law.
-The following are some of the Florida renters rights provided by the Florida Statutes Chapter 83.
+Once a tenant signs a written agreement, they obtain certain rights and responsibilities per Florida Landlord Tenant Laws.
+The following are some of the Florida tenant rights provided by the Florida Statutes Chapter 83.

 The right to:

-When it comes to responsibilities, here’s what your tenant will need to do under Florida Landlord Tenant Laws.
+When it comes to responsibilities, here’s what a landlord's tenant will need to do under Florida Landlord Tenant Laws.

-• Serve the landlord with proper notice prior to moving out of the rental property.
+- Serve the landlords with proper notice prior to moving out of the rental property.

-• Allow reasonable entry when the landlord seeks to enter the premises.
+- Allow reasonable entry when the landlords seek to enter the rental.

-• Keep their rental unit in a clean and sanitary condition and maintain premises, as per the rental agreement.
+- Keep their rental unit in a clean and sanitary condition and maintain rental, as per the agreement.

-• Give the landlord notice whenever they will be out of town for an extended period of time.
+- Give the landlords notice whenever they will be out of town for an extended period of time.

 Landlord Rights and Responsibilities in Florida

-Similarly, a landlord also has certain rights and responsibilities under Florida landlord tenant laws.
+Similarly, landlords also has certain rights and responsibilities under Florida landlord tenant laws.

 When it comes to rights under Florida statues, they are as follows.
 The right to:

-• Evict tenants who do not pay rent or failing to abide by the terms of the rental agreement.
+- Evict tenants who do not pay rent or failing to abide by the terms of the agreement.

-• Not renew a renter’s tenancy agreement when the rental period comes to an end.
+- Not renew a renter’s tenancy rental agreements when the rental period comes to an end.

-• Enforce the terms of the rental agreement should a renter refuse to pay rent or a renter doesn't pay the full rent.
+- Enforce the terms of the agreement should a renter refuse to pay rent or a renter doesn't pay the full rent.

-• Make changes to the terms of the lease or rental agreement when the existing contract comes to an end.
+- Make changes to the terms of the lease agreement when the existing contract comes to an end.

 Per Landlord Tenant Laws, landlords are responsible for:

-• Abiding by all terms of the rental agreement.
+- Abiding by all terms of the written rental agreement.

 An Overview of Florida Landlord Tenant Law